fabkrum/web-performance-resources/README.md

 * Twitter: [#webperf](https://twitter.com/search?q=%23webperf), [#perfmatters](https://twitter.com/search?q=%23perfmatters)

-* This [Web Performance Twitter-List](https://twitter.com/fabkru/lists/web-performance) makes it easy for you to follow all the web performance authors, speakers, and evangelists at once:
+* This [Web Performance Twitter-List](https://twitter.com/fabkru/lists/web-performance) makes it easy for you to follow all the web performance authors, speakers, and evangelists at once

 * [Web performance Slack channel ](https://webperformance.herokuapp.com/)
 Slack channel which is focusing on web performance with more than 750 members